mayer79/splitTools/README.md

 # [...]
 ```

-For more details, check the vignette.
+For more details, check out the vignette.